coqui-ai/STT/doc/TRAINING.rst

 Continuing training from a release model
 ----------------------------------------
-There are currently two supported approaches to make use of a pre-trained DeepSpeech model: fine-tuning or transfer-learning.
+There are currently two supported approaches to make use of a pre-trained 🐸STT model: fine-tuning or transfer-learning.
 Choosing which one to use is a simple decision, and it depends on your target dataset.
 Does your data use the same alphabet as the release model?
 If "Yes": fine-tune.
 If "No" use transfer-learning.

 If your own data uses the *extact* same alphabet as the English release model (i.e. `a-z` plus `'`) then the release model's output layer will match your data, and you can just fine-tune the existing parameters.
-However, if you want to use a new alphabet (e.g. Cyrillic `а`, `б`, `д`), the output layer of a release DeepSpeech model will *not* match your data.
+However, if you want to use a new alphabet (e.g. Cyrillic `а`, `б`, `д`), the output layer of a release 🐸STT model will *not* match your data.
 In this case, you should use transfer-learning (i.e. remove the trained model's output layer, and reinitialize a new output layer that matches your target character set.

 N.B. - If you have access to a pre-trained model which uses UTF-8 bytes at the output layer you can always fine-tune, because any alphabet should be encodable as UTF-8.